 Hotel Schloss Leopoldskron – Austria

-Another one of Salzburg’s most appealing attractions and hospitable hotels is the Hotel Schloss Leopoldskron.
+Another of Salzburg’s most appealing attractions and hospitable hotels is the Hotel Schloss Leopoldskron.
 This majestic hotel, run out of a royal palace, is famous for its grand facade, breathtaking grounds, and opulent interiors.

 You’ll probably recognize it from one of the most famous modern fairytales ever told; The Schloss Leopoldskron served as the Von Trapp residence in The Sound of Music.
 Even if you don’t stay the night there, (but you 100% should), you can still access it on numerous Sound of Music guided tours.